 Requirement analysis, modeling, and engineering are commonly associated with the discipline of software engineering.
 However, according to the literature analyzed in this paper, the involvement of stakeholders and domain experts in this process has a significant impact.
-As an important phase of the system design process, it is essential to ensure that continuous, accurate, and unambiguously interpretative parameters, evaluations, and feedback from key stakeholders are appropriately integrated throughout the entire process of requirement analysis, modeling, and engineering.

-Abstract: Action Design Research (ADR) as a sub-discipline of Design Science Research (DSR) is a mature research methodology used for the creation and formulation of artifacts that can contribute to information systems knowledge creation as well as in artifacts, design principles and theories valuable to practitioners.
-The core phases of the ADR consist in the iteration of the building-intervention-evaluation process and attempts to associate this process to value creation in industries have been made in different domains
+As an important phase of the system design process, it is essential to ensure that continuous, accurate, and unambiguously interpretative parameters, evaluations, and feedback from key stakeholders are appropriately integrated throughout the entire tion and formulation of artifacts that can contribute to information systems knowledge creation as well as in artifacts, design principles and theories valuable to practitioners.
+The core phases of the ADR consist in the iteration of the building-intervention-evaluation process and attempts to associate this process to value creation in industries have been made in different domains as the suggested literature advises.
+Yet these attempts have either a focus on